dart-lang/language/doc/life_of_a_language_feature.md

 All proposals should be linked from and link to the 'request' for the user problem/feature request they are trying to address.

+For smaller and non-controversial features, we will sometimes skip this step and proceed directly to the [Acceptance and implementation](#acceptance-and-implementation) phase.

 ### External (outside of the language team) feedback

 We expect to use the github issue tracker as the primary place for accepting